-Working with the whole group, model the process of the SWBS chart by using a familiar story (perhaps there's an Elephant & Piggie willing to help you out).
-After checking for understanding, read I Lost My Tooth! or Who is the Mystery Reader? aloud to the group, and have readers complete the following graphic organizer to check for understanding of major literary elements and plot points.
+Working with the whole class, model the process of the SWBS chart by using a familiar story (perhaps there's an Elephant & Piggie willing to help you out).
+After checking for understanding, read one of the books in the Unlimited Squirrels series aloud to the class, and have readers complete the following graphic organizer to check for understanding of major literary elements and plot points.